• Home

 Rocks in a garden at Miraval in Tucson, AZ

-If the only area available for your garden is a tiny patio or balcony, you can still make it into a relaxation space.
-Once communing with your plants becomes a ritual, it can be cathartic.
+If the only area available for your garden is a tiny patio or balcony, you can still turn it into a relaxation space by adding potted plants.
+Make communing with your plants a ritual as it can be cathartic.

 You never have to worry if your food is organic

-There is nothing as tasty as a home-grown tomato or fresh garden herbs added to your soup or stew.
-Store-bought could never compare to zucchini picked when small and then sauteed gently with olive oil.
-You have control over what you put in your garden soil and what will eventually be consumed by your body.
+Nothing is tastier than home-grown tomatoes or fresh garden herbs that you can add to soup or stew.
+Store-bought does not compare to zucchini picked when small and then sauteed gently with olive oil.
+You have control over what you put in your garden soil and what will be consumed by your body.

 Make your garden an outlet for your creativity

-The garden I share with my two roommates is filled with crazy knick-knacks that were used as props for movies, were inherited, or found at thrift stores.
+The garden I share with my two roommates is filled with crazy knick-knacks that were once used as props for movies, were inherited, or found at thrift stores.
 We have everything from bowling balls to roadrunners to gnomes.
-It’s fun.
+It’s fun and quirky.

 Welcome dog and bowling ball